 By Yves-Marie de Tanton:

-I sent the plans of this design to a client for a look.
+- I sent the plans for this design to a client for a look.
 His reply: -Too modern! -1967?
 Ok.
-Let's design instead something he would be more comfortable with a cold-molded or stripped-plank version of a heavy Lyle Hess design rendered popular by the midget crew of Seraffyn.
-I say this because both John and my customer are large men and the design had to be clever to accommodate their demands of space and comfort.
+Let's design instead of something he would be more comfortable with a cold-moulded or stripped-plank version of a heavy Lyle Hess design rendered popular by the midget crew of Seraffyn.
+I say this because both John H and my customer are large men and the design had to be clever to accommodate their demands of space and comfort.

-The deck plan is straight forward, in a classic sense: with bulwark, Sampson post, dorade, skylight, horse traveler and protective coamings.
+- The deck plan is straight forward, in a classic sense: with bulwark, Sampson post, dorade, skylight, horse traveler and protective coamings.
 A full-length cockpit discharges through the transom.
-Access locker and lazarrettes complete the picture.
-The roof line is kept relatively low and features double sliding companionway hatches for access below.
+Access locker and lazarettes complete the picture.
+The roofline is kept relatively low and features double sliding companionway hatches for access below.
 I feel that on a small boat where space is limited you will find that there is always someone in the way going up or down, crowding the ladder.
 Two companionways ought to solve the problem.

 The further aft, we have an icebox doubling as a navigation table.
 (The chart table can be raised independently of the cooler top).

 On the opposite side, the compact galley has a stove and a sink with a couple of drawers thrown in.
 Food lockers complete the rest.
 A wet locker is adjacent to the starboard companionway, with a neat small folding table for food preparation in front.

 A quarter berth is located on the port side, as much to serve as a convenient storage area and to separate the sleeping arrangements or the give the skipper or crew a handy berth near the deck.